varunKT001/tomper-readmify/README.md

 ## 🧾 Description

-Our simple editor allows you to quickly add and customize all the sections you need for your profile's readme
+This simple editor allows you to quickly add and customize all the sections you need for your profile's readme.

 ## ✨ Features